 Procedure for Requesting Leave

 All requests for Parental/Family Emergency Leave must be made by completing the Parental / Family Emergency Leave Request Form.
 This must be submitted to the HR-Benefits office with supervisor signature prior to the commencement of the leave.

 An employee can request up to two weeks of paid leave in conjunction with the birth or adoption of a child.
 The two weeks of paid parental leave must be used within 12 weeks of the date of the birth or adoption.
 For additional information, please refer to the MN Parental Leave Guide.

 Family Emergency Leave

-No more than one Family Emergency/Parental Leave will be granted per rolling year, e.g. if you request a parental or family emergency leave effective March 1, 2012, you are ineligible to do so again until March 1, 2013.
-In addition, a family emergency leave is permitted for a specific situation occurring at a specific point in time.
-Employees may not take this type of leave on an incremental basis.
-Under this policy, the types of emergencies covered generally require an employee to use the family emergency leave in one block of time but not spread it out over several weeks or months.
+No more than one Family Emergency/Parental Leave will be granted per rolling year, e.g. if you request a parental or family emergency leave effective March 1, 2016, you are ineligible to do so again until March 1, 2017.
+Employees may not take family emergency or parental leave on an incremental basis.
+Under this policy, the leave must be taken in one block of time and not spread out over several weeks or months.
+In addition, family emergency leave is permitted for a specific situation occurring at a specific point in time.

 [Note: This leave may be counted toward an employee’s FMLA leave as set forth by the Family Medical Leave Act (FMLA).
 FMLA requires covered employers to grant eligible employees up to 12 weeks of leave per year for the birth or adoption of a child, to care for a spouse or an immediate family member with a serious health condition, or for the employee's own serious health condition.
 The FMLA does not require that this time be paid—although the leave of absence under the Family Emergency/Parental Leave policy provides employees paid time off.]